hashicorp/packer/website/source/docs/provisioners/converge.html.md

 Optional parameters:

-- `bootstrap` (boolean) - Set to allow the provisioner to download the latest Converge bootstrap script and the specified `version` of Converge from the internet.
+- `bootstrap` (boolean, defaults to false) - Set to allow the provisioner to download the latest Converge bootstrap script and the specified `version` of Converge from the internet.

 - `version` (string) - Set to a [released Converge version](https://github.com/asteris-llc/converge/releases) for bootstrap.